TheUpshot/ifill/README.md

 Or install it yourself as:

-    $ gem install presdocs
+    $ gem install ifill

 ## Usage

     require 'rubygems'
-    require 'presdocs'
+    require 'ifill'
-    include Presdocs
+    include Ifill

     @latest_docs = Document.latest

-Please see [the documentation](http://dwillis.github.com/presdocs/) for a more complete description of the library.
+Please see [the documentation](http://dwillis.github.com/ifill/) for a more complete description of the library.

 ## Tests

-Presdocs uses minitest and is tested under Ruby 1.9.3; to run the tests:
+Ifill uses minitest and is tested under Ruby 1.9.3; to run the tests:

     rake test

 ## License

-Presdocs is licensed under the MIT License.
+Ifill is licensed under the MIT License.
 See LICENSE.txt for more details.

 ## Contributing